alphastrata/shadplay/bevy-shader-book.md

 fn vertex(vertex: Vertex) -> VertexOutput {
     var out: VertexOutput;
     // This is how bevy computes the world position
     // The vertex.instance_index is very important.
-Esepecially if you are using batching and gpu preprocessing var world_from_local = mesh_functions::get_world_from_local(vertex.instance_index);
+Especially if you are using batching and gpu preprocessing var world_from_local = mesh_functions::get_world_from_local(vertex.instance_index);
     out.world_position = mesh_functions::mesh_position_local_to_world(world_from_local, vec4(vertex.position, 1.0));
     out.clip_position = position_world_to_clip(out.world_position.xyz);